samg/diffy/README.md

 ### Full Diff Output

-By default diffy removes the superfluous diff output.
+By default Diffy removes the superfluous diff output.
 This is because its default is to show the complete diff'ed file (`diff -U 10000` is the default).

 Diffy does support full output, just use the `:include_diff_info => true`